HowieWork/howiework/static/media/how-to-build-a-flexible-react-button.c2911996.md

 ### 5. Blockquote

 > You have brains in your head.
 You have feet in your shoes.
-You can steer yourself any direction you choose. - Dr. Seuss
+You can steer yourself any direction you choose. -Dr. Seuss

 ### 6. Footnote